ryanhellyer/comicjet/README.md

 Main comic is creative commons ... http://www.jesusandmo.net/images/jesusogmosmags.pdf (Jesus and Mo)

 Tutorial:
-	unavoidable - happens on viewing your first comic
+	unavoidable - happens on viewing your first comice

 Save:
 	store last page info and fades out read comics on home page and highlights last one in reading